CrossR/HepEVD/README.md

 The HTTP server in this project utilises [cpp-httplib](https://github.com/yhirose/cpp-httplib), to make the server code as simple as possible.
-Similarly, [nlohmann/json](https://github.com/nlohmann/json) is used to both convert and parse objects to/from JSON, such that they can be served via the HTTP server.
+Similarly, both [nlohmann/json](https://github.com/nlohmann/json) and [RapidJSON](https://github.com/Tencent/rapidjson) are used to both convert and parse objects to/from JSON, such that they can be served via the HTTP server.

 ## Licensing